‘Size doesn’t matter’ would be a perfect tagline for Tallinn.

 Limonaad is a traditional soft drink, that has a flavor of medicinal plants.
 The recipe is a secret and no other company has managed to copy it.

 Rye bread is something Estonians can’t imagine their cuisine without.
-There are many different variations of it, every family has their own secret recipe, some of them include raisins or different seeds.
+There are many different variations of it, every family has its secret recipe, some of them include raisins or different seeds.

 Kama is the most popular dessert in Estonia and you can’t find it anywhere else in the world.
 It’s a mixture of roasted barley, rye, oat, and pea flour.